jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 Scales are the foundation of melody and harmony.

-Every key and mode is derived from a scale, sometimes called its “parent scale”.
+Every key is derived from a scale, sometimes called its “parent scale”.
 The notes in the key are the notes of the scale, and the chords in that key are derived from the scale degrees.